ministryofjustice/data-and-analytics-engineering/src/content/innovation/time.md

 ### Participate in Hackathons and Firebreaks

-You can also engage in activities like hackathons: recently, we developed a [python package](https://github.com/moj-analytical-services/mojap-metadata) that allows users to read and alter our metadata schemas.
-You can download the files [here](https://pypi.org/project/mojap-metadata/)
+You can also engage in activities like hackathons: recently, we developed a [python package](https://github.com/moj-analytical-services/mojap-metadata) released on [pypi](https://pypi.org/project/mojap-metadata/) that allows users to read and alter our metadata schemas.

 You can join our firebreaks, where teams come together to tackle a specific challenge over a short period.
 These events encourage creativity, problem-solving, and cross-functional collaboration, and 10% time can support your participation.